 Good business management requires many different skills and attributes.
-Besides strategizing and directing a company towards its vision, truly great bosses will inspire and motivate their employees to be the best that they can be.
+Besides strategizing and directing a company toward its vision, truly great bosses will inspire and motivate their employees to be the best that they can be.

 This way, they get the most out of their staff and create the right environment for productivity and success.

 Motivation is a subject of some contention.
 The worst bosses presume that the monetary reward of a salary should be enough to keep their employees engaged and devoted to the task at hand.

 The reality of motivation is much more complex.

 Employees working on more complicated, creative tasks require a sense of purpose in what they’re doing, and that’s where good management comes in.

 There are lots of ways bosses can work to motivate their team.
 Incentives, perks, and freedom to explore new ideas are all things to consider.